ysitbon/prelude/Readme.md

 The usage of `class` make you loose lots of Javascript power.
 JS constructors implemented with the good old first-class `function` has always been more powerfull.
-Construction optimized, memoizied, curried etc. It is also less verbose and can be used as simple callback `[1, 2, 3].map(Just)`.
+The construction time can be optimized, memoizied, curried etc. It is also less verbose and can be used as simple callback `[1, 2, 3].map(Just)`.